-We review operating results in two reportable segments: (i) pipelines and transportation and (ii) wholesale marketing and terminalling.
+We review operating results in three reportable segments: (i) pipelines and transportation; (ii) wholesale marketing and terminalling; and (iii) investments in pipeline joint ventures.
 Decisions concerning the allocation of resources and assessment of operating performance are made based on this segmentation.
-Management measures the operating performance of each reportable segment based on the segment contribution margin.
+Management measures the operating performance of each reportable segment based on the segment contribution margin, except for the investments in pipeline joint ventures segment, which is measured based on net income.
 Segment reporting is discussed in more detail in Note 15 to our accompanying consolidated financial statements.
 Segment contribution margin is defined as follows: